Skip to main content

 To be considered for purchase and inclusion on the USDA Foods Available Lists (FALs) products must meet the minimum criteria listed below.

-- 100% grown and processed in the United States or its territories
+100% grown and processed in the United States or its territories

 USDA Foods programs support and strengthen American agriculture.
 All products and ingredients must be domestic, with limited exceptions (for more information on limited exceptions, please review the AMS Master Solicitation).

-- Support the nutrition goals in the Dietary Guidelines for Americans
+Support the nutrition goals in the Dietary Guidelines for Americans

 USDA Foods must align with the Dietary Guidelines and other relevant program requirements.
 For example, the Dietary Guidelines encourage a variety of fruits and vegetables, whole grains, fat-free and low-fat dairy, and foods that are low in sodium, saturated fat, trans fat, and added sugar.

 USDA Foods offered to schools must also align with the nutrition standards for school meals.
-For example, canned fruit products must be packed in 100% juice or extra light syrup and canned vegetables must be no salt added or low sodium.- Produced by more than one vendor
+For example, canned fruit products must be packed in 100% juice or extra light syrup and canned vegetables must be no salt added or low sodium.

-- Available in sufficient quantities
+Available in sufficient quantities

 USDA Foods must be able to meet the nationwide needs of all programs.
 Items with a limited availability or capacity across all supplying vendors are not a good fit, as they result in unsuccessful solicitations, delayed, or cancelled deliveries, and disruptions in delivery of food to program recipients.
 Program operators rely on the USDA Foods ordered to meet the needs of their recipients.
 When these orders are cancelled or late, it impacts the program’s ability to supply food to individuals and families in need.

-- Versatile to meet the needs of many different programs and localities
+Versatile to meet the needs of many different programs and localities

-USDA seeks to purchase foods that meet the needs of a diverse population.
+We seek to purchase foods that meet the needs of a diverse population.
 Items on the FAL should be commonly used and able to fit multiple applications.
 Foods that are used infrequently, in small quantities, or are not common in the commercial market are not appropriate.
 Certain products that meet cultural or regional needs, such as kosher, halal or traditional indigenous foods, will be considered on a case-by-case basis.

-- Have a manageable shelf life
+Have a manageable shelf life

 Items with a shelf life of less than 60 days are a challenge for many ordering agencies due to receiving and stocking procedures, and are typically not a good fit for USDA Foods.
 Items with a shelf life of less than 60 days may be considered if there is a significant demand for the product.

-- Documented demand in a similar program setting
+Documented demand in a similar program setting

 USDA Foods programs use a demand driven system with purchases determined by program recipients.
-Orders are placed by state distributing agencies and tribes, who are unlikely to purchase products that are unfamiliar to their program recipients.
+Orders are placed by state distributing agencies and Tribes, who are unlikely to purchase products that are unfamiliar to their program recipients.
 To ensure products are successful, USDA requires there be an established demand in a similar setting.

-- Produced by a responsible entity
+Produced by a responsible entity

 Vendors must be approved to sell products to USDA and need to demonstrate their responsibility using experience and past performance in a commercial or governmental setting.
-USDA will not be the first or the only customer for a product.
+We will not be the first or the only customer for a product.
 Vendors must also demonstrate financial solvency and a capacity to meet contract requirements for quality, timeliness, and quantity.
 For additional information, see the Federal Acquisition Regulation 9.104-1.